-Ultimately, children and adolescents are no less complex than any adults and as such sometimes they may struggle and when people struggle they often benefit from reaching out and receiving counselling and therapy from psychologists.
+Ultimately, children and adolescents are no less complex than any adults and as such sometimes they may struggle and when people struggle they often benefit from reaching out and receiving counselling and therapy from psychologists and psychotherapists.

-At Spectrum Mental Health, our psychologists have years of experience providing counselling services to children, teenagers and families on issues which may be causing distress, conflict or difficulties in living and thriving in different contexts.
+At Centric Mental Health, our psychologists and psychotherapists have years of experience providing counselling services to children, teenagers and families on issues which may be causing distress, conflict or difficulties in living and thriving in different contexts.

 Kids are constantly developing, learning, and changing – which is complicated process – and so it is vital to understand a child’s experiences within their developmental context.
 This is a concept which we, as mental health professionals, always keep to the front of our minds when working with younger people.

 The other thing to keep in mind is that children and teenagers are very much embedded within a social and family context.
 They are not independent adults and, thus, including some of the people who support them (e.g. parents) can be an important part of treatment.

 This is done with a recognition of both the child’s developmental situation (i.e. when working with younger children parents may often be integrated into sessions) and the specific presenting issue, with level of involvement of figures of support within the therapeutic process depending on these factors.